-The Freckled Duck is a non-game species that is of particular concern because it is listed as a threatened species under the Flora and Fauna Guarantee Act 1988 and meets the criteria for Endangered status (DSE 2013).
+The Freckled Duck is a non-game species that is of particular concern because it is listed as Endangered under the Flora and Fauna Guarantee Act 1988.
 Freckled Ducks are at risk of being shot during duck hunting season because they can be difficult to distinguish from Pacific Black Duck and Hardhead when flying.
+During the 2021 DSPWC, no Freckled Duck were recorded, the first ever zero count (Table 4).